tragisch/PlotGraphviz.jl/README.md

 - `PlotGraphviz.jl` tries to unleash the power of **Graphviz** in your IJulia environment.
 It is using [`ShowGraphviz.jl`](https://github.com/tkf/ShowGraphviz.jl), which derive various show methods from text/vnd.graphviz (https://graphviz.org).
 To parse dot files it uses [`ParserCombinator.jl`](https://github.com/andrewcooke/ParserCombinator.jl/blob/master/src/dot/DOT.jl).

-- `PlotGraphviz.jl` present a simple interface for (nearly) all features of Graphviz.
+- `PlotGraphviz.jl` presents a simple interface for (nearly) all features of Graphviz.

 - `PlotGraphviz.jl` accepts graphs from [`SimpleWeightedGraphs.jl`](https://github.com/JuliaGraphs/SimpleWeightedGraphs.jl)